Ignitarium-Renesas/RZV2L_AiLibrary/11_Head_count_topview/README.md

 3. Improper output : If you are running the application in image mode, beware of the image dimensions entered.
 If entered image width or height is smaller than the actual image dimensions, then improper or unexpected outputs will be observed.
 4. [ERROR] Failed to initialize Coral Camera - This error is observed if camera is not connected to the board.
 Check camera connection properly.
 Connect and restart the board.
 5. permission denied - This error may occur if executable file does not have execution permission.
 Use this command - `chmod 777 executable_filename` to assign proper permissions.
+6. Choose the correct option - only options available are : IMAGE <path>, USB, MIPI.
-6. [ERROR] Failed to open: <prefix>/<prefix>_weight.dat error=2.
-[ERROR] Failed to load data from memory: <prefix>/<prefix>_weight.dat Failed to load DRP-AI object files - This error suggests that the weight file is not availbale in the `exe` folder.
-Download the weight file from the release in github and place it properly in the `exe/subfolder`.
+7. Check failed: (lib_handle_ != nullptr) is false: Failed to load dynamic shared library animal_yolov3_onnx/deploy.so animal_yolov3_onnx/deploy.so: cannot open shared object file: No such file or directory- This error suggests that the weight file is not availbale in the exe folder.
+Download the deploy.so from the release in github and place it properly in the 11_Head_count_topview/exe/head_count_topview_app/.